 This 15-day Tsum Valley Trek follows the Budhi Gandaki River up through forests and stone-built villages into the Upper Tsum Valley, passing ancient monasteries, long mani walls, and Milarepa’s meditation cave on the way to Mu Gompa.
 It is a cultural and spiritual journey—the Tsum Valley is remote, uncrowded, unlike the busier Everest or Annapurna trails.

-Tsum Valley Trek Highlight:
+Tsum Valley Trek Highlights:

 - Trek into a sacred, hidden valley (beyul) that was only opened to trekkers in 2008